jdede/inet-showcases/_docs/wireless/ieee802154/index.md

 `TODO: description`
-`this is custom host type defined to ... actually, it would be maybe easier to just use an adhocHost and set wlan type to Ieee802154NarrowbandInterface? which is more concise ?`
+`this is custom host type defined to ... actually, it would be maybe easier to just use an adhocHost and set wlan type to Ieee802154NarrowbandInterface? which is more concise ?` `nope this one shows that it can be done this way which might be more helpful`

 The network also contains an `Ipv4NetworkConfigurator`, an `Ieee802154NarrowbandScalarRadioMedium`, and an `IntegratedVisualizer` module.